alamy/base-app/README.md

 (organizations, such as small and large companies, universities and research institutions, that are contributing to the exploration of space in specific local communities) that will be shown next to the user.

-Describe how your project addresses this challenge: We develop a platform where the primary user receives notifications about space events made available by NASA satellites and partners, through geolocation.
+We develop a platform where the primary user receives notifications about space events made available by NASA satellites and partners, through geolocation.

 Describe how you developed your project: Our inspiration comes from the difficulty of capturing information about the location